+• Classes Notes:

+TV and movies

+Things you spend money on

+Things you want

+What you do every day

+Using your notes, write a paragraph about your partner.

-Classes TV and films Things you spend money on Things you want What you do every day Notes: Using your notes, write a paragraph a bout your partner.
+Using your notes, write a paragraph about your partner.

 - Go over the first two sections of the table with students. - Explain that what asks about things.
 Give examples, such as What's your name, What's your major, What's your job, etc. - Explain that what kind of asks about types of things.
 Give more examples, such as What kind of food do you like, What kind of music do you like, What kind of clothes does he wear, etc. Give answers to these questions, if necessary, to illustrate the meaning of what kind of. - Go over the remainder of the table with students. - Note to students that if the noun after kind of is plural, the word kind itself should also be plural in most cases.